Table of Contents

 Frequently Asked Questions About Reporting Employment Law Violations

-If you have questions about your claim, we’re here to help.
-Our experienced employment lawyers have answered common questions to provide you with useful information.
-For personalized assistance, contact us at (888) 488-1391.
-We aim to equip you with the knowledge you need to navigate the legal process with confidence.
+If you have questions about your situation, the information below covers common inquiries related to reporting workplace violations.
+For personalized assistance, contact our employment lawyers at (888) 488-1391.
+We aim to equip you with the knowledge you need to navigate the legal process.

 Should I Report Wrongful Termination To Human Resources?

 It depends on your specific situation.
 HR might resolve the issue quicker than a complaint or lawsuit, but if you believe HR was involved in your firing or worry about retaliation, it may not be the best choice.
-Consulting an employment attorney can help you weigh the pros and cons before making a decision.
+Consulting an employment attorney can help you weigh the pros and cons before deciding.

 Can I Handle My Employment Case On My Own, Or Do I Need An Attorney?

 You can handle some employment cases on your own, especially simpler issues.
-However, for complex matters like harassment, discrimination, or wage disputes, it’s wise to consult an employment attorney.
+However, for complex matters like harassment, discrimination, or wage disputes, consider consulting an employment attorney.
 While hiring a lawyer isn’t legally required, having one can protect your interests and help avoid common mistakes.

 When Is The Right Time For An Employee To Contact An Employment Attorney?

-Reach out to an employment lawyer when you identify an issue that your employer hasn’t resolved.
-While instantly hiring an attorney isn’t necessary, you can start by reaching out to the EEOC, which can investigate your claim and help assess the evidence.
-Depending on their findings, the EEOC may advise seeking legal help, but you’re free to consult a skilled legal professional at any stage of the process.
+Contact an employment lawyer when you identify an issue your employer hasn’t resolved.
+While instantly hiring an attorney isn’t necessary, you can start by contacting the EEOC, which can investigate your claim and help assess the evidence.
+Depending on its findings, the EEOC may advise seeking legal help, but you’re free to consult a skilled employment lawyer at any stage of the process.

 How Much Does An Employment Lawyer Cost?

-At Arash Law, we understand that legal fees can be a concern, which is why our employment lawyers work on a contingency fee basis for cases involving wrongful termination, discrimination, and other employment law issues.
-You only pay if we win your case, giving you peace of mind and the confidence to move forward with your legal claim.
+The cost of an employment lawyer typically depends on the complexity of your case, such as how much evidence-gathering and preparation it needs or whether it has to be taken to trial.
+At Arash Law, we understand that legal fees can be a concern, which is why our lawyers work on a contingency fee basis for cases involving wrongful termination, discrimination, and other employment law issues.
+Under this fee structure, you only pay the attorney’s fees if we recover compensation on your behalf.
+Note that regardless of the outcome of your claim, you may be responsible for other case-related expenses.

 How Long Will My Employment Case Take To Resolve?

 It can vary based on the complexity of the issue and the specifics of your situation.
-High-value cases may take a year or more due to both sides fighting harder to increase or decrease the value of your case.
-Smaller cases often settle within a year, as corporations are less likely to invest time and resources in lengthy battles.
+More complex cases may take a year or more, as both sides may have to resolve disputes regarding certain facts of your case.
+More minor cases often settle within a year, especially if their details are straightforward.

 Factors like the opposing counsel’s approach, the complexity of the case, court schedules, and the client’s cooperation can all impact the timeline.
-Additionally, a settlement can happen at any time, potentially ending your case earlier than expected.
-Your employment attorney can provide you with a more accurate timeline based on the details of your case.
+Additionally, a settlement can happen anytime, potentially ending your case earlier than expected.
+Your employment attorney can come up with a more accurate timeline based on the details of your case.

 Do I Need To Go To Court To Settle My Employment Case?

-You don’t always need to go to court to settle an employment lawsuit.
+You don’t always need a court to settle an employment lawsuit.
 Many cases get resolved through negotiation or out-of-court settlements.
 However, if the issue remains unaddressed or you face retaliation, legal action may be necessary.

 Before deciding, consider the following: